 - 1 cup cold water

 - 1 tablespoon grainy mustard, or more to taste

 - 1. Place the dried cranberries in a saucepan and add enough apple juice or orange juice to cover the tart little roly-polies.
 Bring to a boil, then remove from the heat and let plump for 30 minutes.

-- 2. Place the cranberries and water in a saucepan and bring to a boil.
+- 2. Place the fresh or frozen cranberries and cold water in a saucepan and bring to a boil.
 Reduce the heat and simmer until the cranberries have burst, 2 to 5 minutes.
 Add the sugar and honey and stir until dissolved.
 Remove from the heat and let cool slightly.

 - 3. Meanwhile, heat the oil in a small skillet and sauté the onion until soft and translucent, 7 to 8 minutes.
 Add the vinegar and mustard and cook gently for another 5 minutes.

-- 4. In a food processor, combine the plumped dried cranberries and their liquid, the cooled sugary cranberries and their liquid, and the onion mixture and season with salt and pepper to taste.
-Pulse to the desired consistency.
+- 4. In a food processor, combine the plumped dried cranberries and their liquid, the cooled sugared cranberries and their liquid, and the onion mixture and pulse to the desired consistency.
 (If you want it really smooth, you can then press the mixture through a strainer, but it’s also quite nice when left chunky.)
+Season with salt and pepper to taste and stir to combine.
 Let cool completely, transfer to jars, cover, and refrigerate for up to 2 weeks.
 If serving straight from the refrigerator, taste again before using and, if needed, add salt and pepper to taste.
 (A chill tends to mute even otherwise robust flavors, so the chutney may seem underseasoned.)

 Hungry for more?
 Chow down on these:

 - Bartlett Pear Chutney with Dried Cherries and Ginger from Food in Jars